Innoactive/ansible-innoactive-portal-role/README.md

 Optional string to configure a folder within the traefik container where the extra config folder is mapped to.
 Defaults to `/custom_config`

+    traefik_enable_tls

+Optional bool to enable / disable tsl.
+Defaults to `true`

+    traefik_certificate_resolver

+Optional string to set a custom certificate resolver.
+Useful when using self signed certificates instaed of lets-encrypt.
+Defaults to `lets-encrypt`

+    traefik_extra_env_vars

+Optional key-value pair to set additional environment variables on the traefik container.
+Defaults to `{}`

+    traefik_extra_labels

+Optional key-value pair to set additional labels on the traefik container.
+Defaults to `{}`

 #### Media Files